-Your gift will do double good at the Assistance League Thrift Shop, where proceeds from sales help to fund seven philanthropic programs.
+Your gift will do double good at the Assistance League Thrift Shop, where proceeds from sales help to fund nine philanthropic programs.

 The offerings at Eclectic Curio are as wide-ranging as the shop’s name implies — browse here for handmade ornaments and carefully curated vintage finds.

 The Merq has earned a diehard following for its “treasure of great junk” and helpful service; you can even set up a private browsing experience.